pulp/pulpcore/docs/plugins/plugin-writer/concepts/sync_pipeline/sync_pipeline.rst

 :class:`asyncio.Future`, that is resolved when the content reaches the :class:`pulpcore.plugin.stages.ResolveContentFutures` stage.
 By awaiting this Future, one can implement an informational back loop into earlier stages.
+If you need to drop :class:`pulpcore.plugin.stages.DeclarativeContent` prematurely from the pipeline, you can resolve the content using the function `resolve()` without handing the content to the next stage.
+The function `resolve()` will unblock the coroutines awaiting the attached `Future`.

 .. hint::